 ensure that its employees who are not EC nationals are legally entitled to be resident in the United Kingdom and, where applicable, have a work permit;

+ensure that it has proper employment policies and procedures in place at all times.
+The Applicant will pay attention to equalities in the recruitment and selection process and the need to ensure an appropriate balance of staff in the Applicant's organisation;

+maintain all financial records including personnel and payroll records for any staff funded by the Council for at least six years after the Grant has ended.
+The Applicant will complete all statutory returns for employees and make all relevant payments to cover their pensions and salary deductions, such as income tax and National Insurance contributions;

+undertake in all cases where support is provided on the Grant for the employment of staff issue a contract of employment to such staff that is in compliance with relevant laws and regulations;

-ensure that its employees, suppliers and contractors (and their employees) are suitable and competent in all respects to perform necessary work or tasks in relation to the Project; and
+ensure that its employees, suppliers and contractors (and their employees) are suitably skilled and appropriately experienced, trained qualified and competent in all respects to perform necessary work or tasks in relation to the Project; and

 immediately notify the Council of any claim brought against the Applicant arising out of the Project including any claim made against any supplier or contractor of which the Applicant receives notification.